Armenia

 There are eleven marzer (provinces) responsible for local administration.

-While open warfare between Armenia and Azerbaijan formally ended in 1994, relations between the two countries remained incredibly tense; Azerbaijan continue to claim ownership of the territory of Nagorno-Karabakh, while Armenia supported the territory's self-proclaimed independent government (the Republic of Artsakh), despite not officially recognizing this independence claim.
+While open warfare between Armenia and Azerbaijan formally ended in 1994, relations between the two countries remained incredibly tense; Azerbaijan continued to claim ownership of the territory of Nagorno-Karabakh, while Armenia supported the territory's self-proclaimed independent government (the Republic of Artsakh), despite not officially recognizing this independence claim.
 Periodic outbreaks of fighting occurred throughout the 2010s along the line of contact, which had separated the two countries' military forces starting in 1994.

-In September 2020 the Azerbaijani military attacked Armenian forces along the line of contact, reigniting a full-scale war between the two countries.
+In September 2020, the Azerbaijani military attacked Armenian forces along the line of contact, reigniting a full-scale war between the two countries.
 By November, Azerbaijan had emerged as the victor, reclaiming territory in Nagorno-Karabakh previously occupied by Armenia.
 Thousands of soldiers and nearly two hundred civilians were killed in the conflict, which also resulted in the displacement of many residents of Nagorno-Karabakh.

 The peace deal the Armenian government made with Azerbaijan, which included the presence of Russian peacekeepers in Nagorno-Karabakh, proved unpopular with many Armenians, and helped trigger large anti-government protests in Yerevan.

-For much of 2023 Azerbaijan blockaded Nagorno-Karabakh, creating a humanitarian crisis, and in September 2023 launched a military offensive in the territory that led to the swift collapse of Nagorno-Karabakh's self-declared independent government.
+For much of 2023, Azerbaijan blockaded Nagorno-Karabakh, creating a humanitarian crisis, and in September 2023, launched a military offensive in the territory that led to the swift collapse of Nagorno-Karabakh's self-declared independent government.
 This ended decades of Armenian support for the region's independent (but unrecognized) government and also triggered a massive influx of refugees into Armenia; within a few weeks of the Azerbaijani offensive 100,000 out of Nagorno-Karabakh's 120,000 Armenians fled the territory, leading Armenia to accuse Azerbaijan of ethnic cleansing.

 Interesting Facts